Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Results

-On the other hand, Table~\ref{tab:rq3results02} shows the average percentages of the novel vulnerable component prediction.
-The trained models that are based on our approach predict 76.53\%, 91.03\% and 60.07\% of the novel vulnerable components on an average in Linux Kernel, Wireshark and OpenSSL project-releases, respectively.
-The percentages gained by our approach are higher than the existing techniques by 20.43\% for Linux Kernel releases, 31.03\% for Wireshark releases and 36.99\% for OpenSSL releases, reflecting higher generalization capability in comparison to the existing techniques.

-It is worth noting that our approach obtains all the above mentioned percentages with an overall average MCC of 0.738, which is 41\% higher than the MCC achieved by the state-of-the-art techniques.
+Table~\ref{tab:rq3results02} shows the average percentages of the unseen vulnerable component prediction.
+On average, \our based trained models predict 76.53\%, 91.03\% and 60.07\% of the unseen vulnerable components in Linux Kernel, Wireshark, and OpenSSL project releases, respectively.
+The percentages gained by \our are higher than existing techniques by 40.05\% for Linux Kernel releases, 64.34\% for Wireshark releases, and 42.28\% for OpenSSL releases, reflecting higher generalization capability in comparison to existing techniques.
+It is worth noting that \our obtains all the above mentioned percentages with an MCC of 0.74, on average, which is 80.39\% higher than existing techniques.